 I ended up needing to do two coats of the colored base because I could still see a few specks of the white underneath.
 Wait 6 or more hours in between coats for drying.

 Now it’s time to move on to stenciling!
 Even though our bathroom is super small, the tile floor stencils took me an ENTIRE day do.

-Here’s the basic process for painting with tile floor stencils:
+Here’s the basic process for stenciling floor tiles:

 - Start in the middle of the room and plan out your design.
 To help you visualize (and not make mistakes), lay out the stencils and paint a few of the registration marks so you know where the stencils will be laid out.

-- Use a dense foam roller loaded evenly with not too much paint (roll out excess on paper towels or paper plate).
+- Use a dense foam roller loaded evenly with not too much paint (roll out excess on paper towels or paper plates).

 - Roll over the stencil until you have an even coat on the tile floor stencil.